 They are usually described as action-oriented leaders who are focused primarily on results.

-- make the extra effort to overcome obstacles as fast as possible;
+- Going the extra mile to overcome obstacles as fast as possible,

 How to talk with a director

-The key point to know when talking with a director is to aim to make the interaction fast.
+When talking with a director, aim to make the interaction fast.

-A marketing director having a meeting with the company’s CEO, who fits the description of a director in terms of communication style, about the marketing strategies for the upcoming period.
+A marketing director is having a meeting with the company’s CEO — who fits the description of a director in terms of communication style — about the marketing strategies for the upcoming period.